 Rules of Indices

 An indice is a number with a power; for example am; a is called the base and m is the power.
-The power is also often referred to as “the index” or “the exponent”.
-Indices rules only apply when the base values are the same.
-This is very important to remember.
+The power is also often referred to as the “index” or “exponent”.

 First indices rule

 This is a very popular rule in indices.
-We use powers to denote or indicate how many times something (the base) has been multiplied by itself over.
+This is known as the multiplication rule.
+Powers can be used to indicate how many times a (base) has been multiplied by itself.
 For example;

 …tells us that ‘a’ has been multiplied by itself 5 times.
 We write this as;

-Below is an example of where this rule applies.
+The example below shows where this rule applies.

 Second indices rule